tomdexp/SilentNightFeverPublic/README.md

 ## What did I do on this project ?
 I was the Online and Gameplay Programmer of this project, but I also did the UI.
 I did not code the Procedural Generations, but I contributed to networking it.

+You can find all of my scripts at the path `Assets/_Project/Scripts`

 ## Features
 - Networking with Fishnet
 - Local, Online and both at the same time gameplay